Destroyers (DD)

 National Archive # 19-N-31243

 The destroyer of World War II was a fast unarmored warship of 1000 to 3000 tons displacement.
-It was typically armed with four- or five-inch guns, torpedoes, antisubmarine weapons, and light antiaircraft weapons for point defense.
+It was typically armed with four- to five-inch (10 to 13 cm) guns, torpedoes, antisubmarine weapons, and light antiaircraft weapons for point defense.

 American destroyers built before the war were almost universally top heavy and very uncomfortable for their crews.
-The Fletchers, built during the war, reversed this trend and were very capable ships.
+Friedman (2004) attributes this to poor coordination between the Bureau of Construction and Repair and the Bureau of Engineering, which shared responsibility for ship design.
+The two were merged in 1940 into the Bureau of Ships, which seems to have resolved the problem: The Fletchers, built during the war, were stable and very capable ships.
 Japanese destroyers were also very capable and did not suffer from stability problems, largely because the Japanese had learned this lesson from the Tomozuru Incident, in which a torpedo boat capsized in a typhoon in the 1930s.
 (Two pre-war American destroyers would capsize in a typhoon late in the war.)
 American destroyers had powerful antiaircraft armament but miserable torpedoes, while Japanese destroyers were almost the opposite, with poor antiaircraft and the best torpedo in the world — the Long Lance.
 British destroyers started the war with even worse antiaircraft defenses than the Japanese, but better torpedoes than the Americans, and they excelled at antisubmarine warfare.

 American destroyers were designed to have a cruising radius of 5,500 nautical miles (10,200 km) with operations in the Pacific in mind.
 However, when steaming at their maximum speed of better than 30 knots, destroyers consumed fuel prodigiously.
 American practice was to maintain an equally lavish fleet train with enough tanker support to keep the destroyers going.
 The Japanese, with fewer tankers, often refueled their destroyers from the larger warships in the task force, a practice occasionally used by the Americans as well.